nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    * Each of these parse methods in `ParserUtils` class calls other utility methods within the class to return a parsed value.
 4. All relevant arguments that are parsed are used to create a new `XYZCommand `object to return to the `Parser` class.
-5. The created `XYZCommand` object is returned to the `SplitLah` object to run.
+5. The created `XYZCommand` object is then returned to the `SplitLah` object to run.

 ### Command Component
 ![Command Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/CommandComponent.drawio.png)